‘Church Trends’ gives easy-to-access PC(USA) data and useful information

 Barnett said that congregations and mid councils seeking data for planning purposes can readily access their statistical information across a five-year period.
 Church Trends also enables congregations to see how their statistical data compare with the statistical averages of congregations of similar size in their presbytery and synod as well as the national church.
 They can compare membership gains and losses, age diversity, racial ethnic diversity, gender diversity, the size of the session and deacon body, and budgeted finances.

 The ability for Presbyterians to learn how their congregations compare with peer congregations is one of the benefits Church Trends offers that was not available in the previous online statistical resource.
 Prior to Church Trends’ launch, Presbyterians could only see how their congregation compared with national averages across statistical categories.
-These data, Barnett observed, had limited usefulness for congregations with memberships significantly smaller or larger than the average.
+That data, Barnett observed, had limited usefulness for congregations with memberships significantly smaller or larger than the average.

-Membership information on Church Trends is reported from congregations through Session Annual Statistical Report.
+Membership information on Church Trends is reported from congregations through the Session Annual Statistical Report.
 Congregations send these reports to their presbyteries, and they share them with the Office of the General Assembly (OGA).
 Ministerial data also are provided by the presbyteries to OGA.

-The number of ministers of word and sacrament serving in every presbytery and synod as well as the national church can be found on Church Trends.
+The number of ministers of Word and sacrament serving in every presbytery and synod as well as the national church can be found on Church Trends.
 It also gives information on the types of ministries in which they are engaged.
 “If somebody wants to know how many Presbyterian chaplains are serving in the Navy, you can find that information on Church Trends,” Barnett said.

 Upgraded technology allows new statistical data to be posted online much more quickly.
 The 2017 statistical data was released by the Office of General Assembly on June 4 and was available on Church Trends days later.
 Barnett said the previous system was more labor intensive and required several months to upload the information online.